 - Light Therapy is sometimes recommended for mild to moderate cases of SAD.
 This method uses a special light that emits a certain frequency that mimics sunlight.
 Sitting under this special light for 30 to 40 minutes a day has proven to be effective.
 The light boxes required for this treatment can be purchased online.

 - Medication may be used when symptoms are more severe.

 - Exercise has been proven to be helpful in treating mood disorders in general.
 Endorphins are released during exercise, which are “feel good” chemicals in the brain.

-If you would like to see how Seasonal Affective Disorder Therapy on Long Island can cure your winter blues, call South Bay Counseling LCSW PC today at (631) 264-0058 or fill out our appointment request form to schedule an appointment today.
+If you would like to see how Seasonal Affective Disorder Therapy on Long Island can cure your winter blues, call South Bay Counseling LCSW PC today at (631) 264-0058 or book an appointment online.
 Our office is conveniently located in Amityville, NY.
 We’ve also written a great blog article on SAD.
 We also provide family counseling services, depression therapy and anxiety therapy to residents of Nassau and Suffolk County and the surrounding areas.